DiasBVAP/Franky-DiscordBot/README.md

 ### Deploying the Bot

 1. With the browser of your choice, open discord and login with your secondary account.
-2. Mute your input audio (:headphones:).
+2. Mute your output audio (:headphones:).
 3. Go to **User Settings > Voice and Video**.
 4. Change *Input Device* to *CABLE Input (VB-Audio Virtual Cable)*.
 5. Disable all of Discord's audio processing options.